diku-dk/hpps-e2023-pub/README.md

 ## Study café

 Every Friday in from 13:00-15:00 you can attend the assignment café to get help with the assignments.
-The cafés are at a yet-undisclosed location.
+The cafés are at Lille UP-1 at DIKU.

 ## Languages